Shwetha Menon

-Shwetha Menon is an Indian actress, model and television anchor.
+Shwetha Menon (born 23 April 1974) is an Indian actress, model, television anchor and beauty pageant titleholder.
 She has won Femina Miss India Asia Pacific 1994.
-She has predominantly acted in Malayalam and Hindi language films, besides appearing in a number of Telugu and Tamil Language Films.
-She won two Kerala State Film Awards for Best Actress.
+She has predominantly acted in Malayalam, Tamil, Telugu and Hindi films.
+She won two Kerala State Film Awards for Best Actress and two Filmfare Award South.
 She participated in Bigg Boss Malayalam Season 1.

-Starting her career as an actress in Malayalam feature films in the early 1990s, she ventured into modeling and became noted, after participating and winning at several beauty pageants, which led to her debut in Bollywood.
+Starting her career as an actress in Malayalam feature films in the early 1990s, she ventured into modeling and became noted, after participating and winning at several beauty pageants, which led to her debut in Hindi cinema.
 It was the film Ishq (1997) where she received notable attention as the dancer for the song, "Humko Tumse Pyaar Hai", featuring Aamir Khan and Ajay Devgn and also in Bandhan (1998).
 Following appearances in over 30 Hindi films, in which she generally conveyed a glamorous image, her acting career took a turn by the mid-2000s, with her returning to Malayalam cinema and accepting substantial roles.
 She received critical praise and several accolades including the Kerala State Film Award for Best Actress for her performances in Paleri Manikyam: Oru Pathirakolapathakathinte Katha (2009) and Salt N' Pepper (2011).
-In 2018, she contestant in the Malayalam reality TV series Bigg Boss and was eliminated after 36 episodes aired on Asianet, hosted by the veteran actor Mohanlal.She simultaneously appeared in commercial films, television reality shows and parallel films.
+In 2018, she contestant in the Malayalam reality TV series Bigg Boss and was eliminated after 36 episodes aired on Asianet, hosted by the veteran actor Mohanlal.
+She simultaneously appeared in commercial films, television reality shows and parallel films.

+Shwetha Menon was elected as president of Association of Malayalam Movie Artists (AMMA) in 2025 and becomes 1st woman president of AMMA.

 Early life

-Menon hails from Valanchery in Malappuram district in Kerala, but was born at Chandigarh to Malayali parents T. V. Naranankutty and Sarada Menon.
+Shwetha Menon was born on 23 April 1974 in Chandigarh to Malayali parents T. V. Naranankutty and Sarada Menon who hail from Valanchery in Malappuram district in Kerala.
 Her father served in the Indian Air Force while her mother remained a housewife.
 She studied in Kendriya Vidyalaya No. 1, East Hill, Kozhikode.